socnetv/app/docs/roadmaps/roadmap_ws9_graph_exploration.md

 Deferred post-3.6 (see WS9 Debt).
 The `Lte`/`Gte` operators in `FilterCondition` (shipped in #221) already support date-range queries once attributes carry typed date values — the query infrastructure is ready; the timeline animation layer is what remains.

+**Related:** #25 ("dynamic networks") is the general/original version of this same ask — genuinely dynamic/temporal network support (time-varying edges, timeline view), not a new static-analysis algorithm, so it belongs here rather than in WS11 (Algorithm Additions) despite superficially sounding like a "new feature" request in the same vein as WS11's items.

 ---

 ## UI Evolution